 What is Open Banking?
 And what does it mean for us?
-Open Banking is an initiative for banks to share your financial data with program and app developers in a secure and customer-approved way.
+Open Banking is an initiative for banks to share your financial data with program and app developers.
+It is done in a secure and customer-approved way.
 Data-sharing in this way encourages competition and innovation among financial services.
-This means customers like you will have top-quality personalised financial products at their fingertips.
+This means customers will have top-quality financial products.

 - How Open Banking differs from PSD2

 - Which areas of personal finance it will impact

 - Is it safe to share financial information online

 What is the Difference between Open Banking and PSD2?

 The broader European legislation, called the ‘Second Payments Services Directive’ (PSD2), opened the door to financial data sharing in early 2018.
 This put an end to the banks’ monopoly on financial services.
 At the moment our banks hold a great deal of data on all its customers.This includes data such as records of spending and borrowing decisions.
 However, this information mostly remains unused.

 PSD2 is an initiative to encourage data sharing-only with the account holder’s consent.
 This will not only will this give customers more control over their data.
 It will also urge banks and tech start-ups to develop innovative apps and services.

 Open Banking is the UK arm of PSD2.
 It stipulates that all financial institutions must share data in a secure format.
 The non-profit organisation Open Banking Ltd. directly runs Open Banking.
 It is overseen by the CMA (Competition & Markets Authority).
 Any concerns about abiding by data protection laws come under the remit of the ICO (Information Commissioner’s Office).